 The Process of Plant Trialing

 Seeds or young plants are sent in the early spring.
 Plants are then grown in our MSU greenhouses and transplanted into ground beds or containers after the last frost; typically late May or early June.

 Companies are given the choice of whether they would prefer their plants to be grown in ground beds or in 22" containers - in some cases both are tested.
 In the ground beds, plants are typically planted at 8" to 12" spacing depending on the species with at least 24 plants per trial entry.
 Due to space restraints, fewer plants were used of each native plant and vegetable entry.
 Note that some entries perform remarkably better in containers than in the ground.

 Funding to support our trials come mostly from Plant breeding companies, Michigan Greenhouse Growers and Nurseries, and Garden-sponsored events.
 We are looking for additional sponsors as we continue to expand the scope and nature of our trial gardens.

 The Garden Staff

-The Trials are managed by Daedre McGrath and are under the direction of Dr. Art Cameron, Professor of Horticulture and MSU Horticulture Garden Director.
+The Trials are managed by Daedre McGrath and are under the direction of Dr. Kristin Getter, Assistant Professor of Horticulture and MSU Horticulture Garden's Director.
 They are maintained by a dedicated staff housed in the Horticulture Department.